sidoncode/Pw-Skills-November/07th-june/Lab01.md

 ## Part 5 — One Last Permission Fix (important!)

 CodeBuild needs permission to push to ECR.
-Right now it doesn't have it.
+The auto-created build role doesn't have it yet.

 1. Go to **IAM** → **Roles** → find the role named like **`codebuild-sample-build-service-role`**
 2. **Add permissions** → **Attach policies** → attach **`AmazonEC2ContainerRegistryPowerUser`**